-Trick #2: Cold Brewing Coffee Can Nix The Stomach Aches
+Trick #2: Cold Brew Coffee Can Nix The Stomach Aches

 Trick #3: Explore Low Acid Coffee Beans

-I’ve personally had good luck with Volcanica Low Acid Decaf Coffee.
-This coffee is branded as acid free (but honestly I’m not sure how accurate that is).
-They use a roasting process called ‘Z-Roasting’ – it’s meant to prevent harmful acids that are normally created during the typical roasting process.
+As mentioned, I’ve personally had good luck with Volcanica Low Acid Decaf Coffee.
+This coffee is branded as acid free.
+They use an acid reducer roasting process called ‘Z-Roasting’ – it’s meant to prevent harmful coffee acid that are normally created during the typical roasting process.